-5.3 Floodplain (VOP 3.9.2, 3.3.1.3, )
+5.3.1 All lands designated as Floodplain are subject to Section 3.6.4 of the VOP 2010; (VOP 3.9.2, 3.3.1.3,)

-- 5.3.1 Development, redevelopment and site alteration within the regulated floodplain area, lands shall be subject to the Natural Hazards provisions of the Provincial Policy Statement, in accordance with the guidelines established in the Natural Heritage Technical Guide prepared by the Ministry of Natural Resources, and shall not be permitted unless prior written approval is received from the TRCA. - 5.3.2 Existing non-conforming uses within the regulated floodplain area are encouraged to be brought into closer conformity with the applicable Floodplain and Hazard Lands policies of the Provincial Policy Statement and provincial regulations and guidelines.
+- 5.3.25.3.1 Development, redevelopment and site alteration within the regulated fFloodplain area, lands shall be subject to the Natural Hazards provisions of the Provincial Policy Statement, in accordance with the guidelines established in the Natural Heritage Technical Guide prepared by the Ministry of Natural Resources, and shall not be permitted unless prior written approval is received from the TRCA. - 5.3.35.3.2 Existing non-conforming uses within the regulated fFloodplain area designation are recognized and are encouraged to be brought into closer conformity with the applicable

+Floodplain and Hazard Lands policies of the Provincial Policy Statement and provincial regulations and guidelines.
 Any replacement, expansion, addition or alteration to existing uses shall not be permitted unless prior written approval is received from the TRCA.

-- 5.3.3 Where new buildings or the expansion of an existing building may be permitted in accordance with this section, such buildings shall be designed in a manner that does not obstruct flood flows and/or contribute to upstream or downstream flooding. - 5.3.4 Any proposed new road crossing within the regulated floodplain area shall be designed in such a manner to ensure safe access is provided outside the floodplain and demonstrate to the satisfaction of the TRCA that the flood flow and flood storage capacity is maintained. - 5.3.5 Lands within the regulated floodplain area will be designated Natural Area.
-The precise limits of the floodplain will be determined through the development application process, subject to the requirements of the TRCA and VOP 2010. - 5.3.6 Lands within the regulated floodplain area are not eligible for parkland dedication.
+- 5.3.45.3.3 Where new buildings or the expansion of an existing building may be permitted in accordance with this section, such buildings shall be designed in a manner that does not obstruct flood flows and/or contribute to upstream or downstream flooding. - 5.3.55.3.4 Any proposed new road crossing within the regulated fFloodplain area shall be designed in such a manner to ensure safe access is provided outside the floodplain and demonstrate to the satisfaction of the TRCA that the flood flow and flood storage capacity is maintained. - 5.3.5 Lands within the regulated floodplain area will be designated Natural Area.
+The precise limits of the floodplain will be determined through the development application process, subject to the requirements of the TRCA and VOP 2010. - 5.3.6 Lands within the regulated fFloodplain area lands are not eligible for parkland dedication.